Step 1: Apply Online

 Question: Will my short term/late start class be dropped for non-payment after the semester

 Answer: Yes, the same rules apply as with my full-term classes.
 You must have a zero balance by the end of the day within 10 days of registering for your class(es) to avoid being dropped for non-payment.
+However, the college will not drop students from class(es) that have already begun.
+Students are responsible for either payment of their fees or dropping the class(es) within the refund period.

 Question: If I paid for my classes and then added a parking permit the same day without paying